American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 Suggested Duration

-Plan on 2-3 hours minimum - it's easy to spend half a day here if you're really into the subject matter
+Plan on 2-3 hours minimum - it's easy to spend half a day here if you're into the subject matter

 Getting There